 The Reality

-Nope.
-The clock estimates real-time movement using algorithms based on historical trends and official reports.
-The Treasury updates debt figures daily, not by the second.
+The clock estimates real time movement using algorithms based on historical trends and official reports.
+Government systems do not provide second-by-second public data feeds.

 The Myth